-Compressive Fluorescence Microscopy (CFM), a Type II problem, where the sampling operator can be chosen, was first introduced and implemented practically by Studer et al. (12) and we refer the reader to their work for details.
-In short, a digital micromirror device of $N \times N$ mirrors can form any $N \times N$ pattern of 0's and 1's to project multiple parallel laser beams (the 1's) through a lens onto a specimen, which is excited and emits light (the fluorescence) of a different wavelength, collected and summed by a photodetector, thus taking one CS measurement.
+Compressive Fluorescence Microscopy (CFM), an example of Type II problem, where the sampling operator can be chosen, was first introduced and implemented practically by Studer et al. (10) and we refer the reader to their work for details.
+In short, a digital micromirror device of $N \times N$ mirrors can form any $N \times N$ pattern of 0's and 1's to effectively shine multiple parallel laser beams (the 1's) through a lens onto a specimen.
+The light reflected by the specimen (the fluorescence) is collected as a sum by a photoreceptor, thus taking one CS measurement.
 Successive measurements are taken, changing the $N \times N$ pattern on the mirrors each time.